Can I Cook It

 Start with Butter and Oil

 Heat 2 tablespoons of butter and 1 tablespoon of olive oil over medium heat.
-The butter adds flavor, and the oil prevents it from burning.
-Once melted and shimmering, add the onions.

 4